praiseordu/PCI-DSS-Compliance-Toolkit/README.md

 We welcome contributions from the cybersecurity community.
 Whether it's improving documentation, suggesting new features, or providing additional tools, your input is valuable.
 Fork the repository, make your changes, and submit a pull request to contribute to the ongoing enhancement of the PCI DSS Compliance Toolkit.
 License

-This project is open-source and released under the [Your Chosen Open-Source License].
+This project is open-source and released under the [GNU GENERAL PUBLIC LICENSE].
 Join us in our mission to strengthen the security posture of organizations handling cardholder data.